Skip to content

 How to turn on or off media sharing in Ubuntu Linux

-You can turn Ubuntu media sharing on or off within the Sharing settings.
-This feature makes music, videos, and other files from your computer visible to other devices on your home network.
-It’s a way to access your media from any device in your house.
+Media sharing turns on or off within the Sharing settings.
+This feature makes music, videos, and other files from the computer visible to other devices on the home network.
+Accessing media from any device in the house becomes possible this way.

 Ubuntu Linux Activities overview showing desktop menu access